tiger2380/WeatherAPI/readme.md

 ```
 $ cd WeatherAPI
 ```

 **Edit the App/Settings.php file -> db stanza to match your local database settings**
+* I included the dump of the database (WeatherAPI.sql)
+* To save time, you can import the dump file into your database.
+Create a new database and name it to "WeatherAPI".
+Then inport the file into that created database
 ```
 $ vi App/Settings.php
 ...